schoettker/eloquent-js-excercises/README.md

-# Excercise Solutions and Projects from Eloquent JavaScript (Marijn Haverbeke)
+# Excercise Solutions and Projects from Eloquent JavaScript (by Marijn Haverbeke)

 This is the code I have written (or followed) while working through Eloquent JS.
 A few projects are not complete and some (imho obsolete) excercises are missing.

-For anyone who is curious this is the book I am talking about: [EloquentJS](http://eloquentjavascript.net/)
+For further exploration I recommend checking it out for yourself: [EloquentJS](http://eloquentjavascript.net/)